ZixuanChen613/DSCU/README.md

 This will create a directory in `cont_assoc/data/validation_predictions` with `npy` files for each scan of the validation sequence containing the semantic and instance predictions for each point.

-## Train Contrastive Aggregation Network
+## Train Contrastive U-Shape Network

-Once the instance dataset and the validation predictions are generated, we're ready to train the Contrastive Aggregation Network running:
+Once the instance dataset and the validation predictions are generated, we're ready to train the Contrastive U-Shape Network running:

 ```
-python train_aggregation.py
+python train_unet_without_pos.py
 ```
-All the configurations are in the `config/contrastive_instances.yaml` file.
+All the configurations are in the `config/u_net.yaml` file.

 # Acknowledgments